Obsolete parts pricing

 Use this guide with lookup

-Check one obsolete part and see whether Surplix can find useful pricing evidence or a no-comp fallback path.
+Check one obsolete part and see whether Surplix can find useful pricing evidence or a no-signal fallback path.

 Start with identifiers